TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

 # Lab1: EKS for CNF (Containerized Network Functions) engineer - AWS environment creation

-### AWS Region
+### AWS Region and other notes
 * Only use Oregon 'us-west-2' AWS Region.
 (See console screenshot below)
-* EKS cluster is created with Kubernetes 1.21 version
+* EKS cluster is created with Kubernetes 1.21 version with arm64 architecture worker node

 ## 1. Download/extract CFN templates and lambda_function.zip for this lab accessible locally if not already done
 > **_NOTE:_** See additional instructions on Lab GitHub [Front Page](/README.md#download-this-github-as-zip-to-your-local-workstation)

-## 2. Log in to AWS Console and open CloudFormation service
+## 2. Open CloudFormation service from AWS console
 > **_NOTE:_** please select "Oregon" AWS Region<br>
+  * Type "CloudFormation" at search service section and open AWS CloudFormation service.
+Tip: Use right mouse button - Open in New tab when opening <br>

   ![Console View](images/console.png)

-## 3. Create Environment with CloudFormation (CFN)
+## 3. Create AWS environment with CloudFormation (CFN)
-* Type "CloudFormation" at search service section and open AWS CloudFormation service.
-Tip: Use right mouse button - Open in New tab when opening
-* In CFN select *Create stack* - *With new resources(standard)*
+* In CloudFormation select **Create stack** - *With new resources(standard)*
-* Click *Template is ready* (default), "Upload a template file", "Choose file" Select "aws-immersion-infra.yaml" file that you have downloaded from GitHub in folder **AWS-Immersion-Day-main\Lab1\template**<br>
+* Click *Template is ready* (default), "Upload a template file", "Choose file" Select "*aws-immersion-infra.yaml*" file that you have downloaded from GitHub in folder **AWS-Immersion-Day-main\Lab1\template**<br>
   ![Console View](images/create-stack-console.png)
 * Click "Next"
-* Update following parameters (leave default values for others)
+* Fill in following Parameters - **LEAVE OTHERS TO DEFAULTS**
   1. Stack name: **AWS-Infra**
   2. AvailabilityZones: Choose "**us-west-2a**" and "**us-west-2b**"
 * Click "Next"